ajaykesarwani/TendorFlow/README.md

 # 📄 TenderFlow - Government Tender Data Extraction & Analysis

-TenderFlow is a powerful tool designed to extract, parse, and analyze government tender data obtained via the [Swagger UI Interface](https://oeffentlichevergabe.de/documentation/swagger-ui/opendata/index.html#/opendata/getExportAsEforms).
+TenderFlow is a powerful tool designed to extract, parse, and analyze government tender data obtained via the [Interface](https://oeffentlichevergabe.de/documentation/swagger-ui/opendata/index.html#/opendata/getExportAsEforms).
 The application processes XML data containing published tender notices and presents the extracted information in a clean and structured GUI built with Streamlit.

 ## ✨ Features